 What will the outcome be?

-We anticipate that graduate primary teachers having specialist knowledge will contribute to improved outcomes for students, including better engagement and confidence in targeted subjects, leading to increased take-up of these subjects in senior years.
+We anticipate that graduate primary teachers developing additional depth of understanding in one primary learning area will contribute to improved outcomes for students, including better engagement and confidence in targeted subjects, leading to increased take-up of these subjects in senior years.